 (3) in the event the prior Daily Settlement Price is not reflective of the current market for either the Contract or the Reference Contract, a price determined by the Exchange to be a fair and reasonable reflection of the current market (“Reference Price”).

 Thereafter, the Reference Price shall be the most recent bid or offer (other than a FOK or IOC bid or offer) in the Contract, provided that the bid (offer) is higher (lower) than the current Reference Price, unless such bid (offer) resulted in an execution, in which case the new Reference Price shall be the last execution price.
 If the order that caused the price limit to move is subsequently canceled, the price limit change imposed by the order will be reverted and price limits will be updated accordingly.
-Implied Out Orders do not impact derivation of the Order Price Limit Protection reference price.

-Both outright and Implied Orders will be disclosed to the market if they are at or within the current price limits.
-However, if Implied Out Orders are entered outside the price limit, they will be displayed at the price limit.
-Thus, the price of an Implied bid Order shall be constrained to the upper price limit, while an Implied Offer shall be constrained to the lower price limit.

-Market Makers
+*****Market Makers

 *****